Cynthia Burrows: Education and training

-Burrows acquired a B.A. degree in Chemistry at the University of Colorado (1975).
-There she worked on Stern-Volmer plots in Stanley Cristol's laboratory during her senior year.
-She continued to study physical organic chemistry at Cornell University, where she received a Ph.D. degree in Chemistry in 1982 working in Barry Carpenter's laboratory.
+Burrows acquired a B.A. degree in chemistry at the University of Colorado (1975).
+There she worked on Stern-Volmer plots in Stanley J. Cristol's laboratory during her senior year.
+She continued to study physical organic chemistry at Cornell University, where she received a Ph.D. degree in chemistry in 1982 working in Barry Carpenter's laboratory.
 Her Ph.D. thesis work focused on cyano-substituted allyl vinyl ethers.
 Burrows then conducted a short post-doctoral research stint with Jean-Marie Lehn in Strasbourg, France.